 Fatma Abdulhadi’s (*1988 in Saudi Arabia, lives and works in Riyadh) work reflects on transformation and collectivity that detaches itself from singular representations.
 The temporary validity of identity is a fundamental component of her art.
 Printing processes allow her to examine and question these aspects in more detail.
 What does it mean to be at home?
 What is belonging?
 Is it the retracing of personal or collective history?

 Hana Almilli (*1996 in Saudi Arabia, lives and works in Riyadh) interweaves strands through her work (Through the earth, I come back home) that can be traced back to her ancestors.
 In her installation, she uses old photographs as well as woven works and traditional dying techniques, employing materials from the ground on which her ancestors once stood—and on which the artist now stands.

-Nada Alturki is a journalist and writer focusing on social constructions and societal problems.
+The journalist and writer focuses on social constructions and societal problems:

 The Structure of Language